anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 Where low-level runtimes are focussed on the execution of a container within an OS, the more complex/complete high-level container runtimes focus on the general management of container images - getting them from somewhere, unpacking them, and then passing them to the low-level runtime, which then executes the container.
 These high-level runtimes also include a comprehensive API that other applications (e.g. Kubernetes) can use to interact and manage containers.
 An example of this type of runtime is containerd, which provides the features described above, before passing off the unpacked container image to runc for execution.

-WHen it comes to Kubernetes, the important interface that we need to consider for container management is the [Kubernetes Container Runtime Interface (CRI)](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-node/container-runtime-interface.md), which is an interface specification for any container runtime to be able to integrate with the kubelet on a Kubernetes Node.
+When it comes to Kubernetes, the important interface that we need to consider for container management is the [Kubernetes Container Runtime Interface (CRI)](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-node/container-runtime-interface.md), which is an interface specification for any container runtime to be able to integrate with the kubelet on a Kubernetes Node.
 The CRI decouples the kubelet from the runtime that is running in the Host OS, meaning that the code required to integrate kubelet with a container runtime is not part of the kubelet itself (i.e. if a new container runtime comes along, and it uses CRI, it will work with kubelet).
 Examples of this type of runtime include containerd (with cri plugin) and cri-o, which was built specifically for Kubernetes.

 <a name="3.2.2"></a>
 ### 3.2.2 Container Networking Services